SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

  **Ubuntu**:
-At the time of this making, yatta requires a java version with javaFX-Runtime on Ubuntu to be installed.
+Yatta requires a java version with javaFX-Runtime on Ubuntu to be installed.
 This can be achieved with
 ```
 sudo add-apt-repository ppa:webupd8team/java
 sudo apt-get update